 Employees can claim for 1, 2 or 5 years or, alternatively, you can buy a policy that covers them until retirement.

-The risks of developing a serious illness during your working life is higher than many might think.
+The risks of developing a serious illness during your working life is higher than you might think.

 Group Critical Illness Insurance pays out a tax-free cash lump sum if one of your staff is diagnosed with a critical illness.
-The top three claims on such policies are for cancer, heart attacks and strokes.
+The top 3 claims on such policies are for cancer, heart attacks, and strokes.

 The payout is typically between 1 and 5 times an employee’s annual salary.

-Most policies cover around 12 critical illnesses as standard, with the option to add an additional 20-25 illnesses for an extra premium.
+Most policies cover around 12 critical illnesses as standard.
+Some have the option to add an additional 20-25 illnesses for an extra premium.

-Most policies come with a range of additional benefits on top of the core insurance.
-For example, these include:
+Most policies come with a range of additional benefits on top of the core cover, including:

 Most importantly, most of these can be used whenever.
 The individual doesn’t have to be in the middle of a claim.
-As such, they can be a powerful tool for businesses to support employee health, wellness and wellbeing.
+As such, they can be a powerful tool for businesses to support employee health and wellbeing.

-They can assist workers by addressing niggling issues before they become full blown health concerns needing treatment, time off work or a claim on an employee benefits scheme.
+These can help staff address niggling issues before they become full-blown health concerns needing treatment, time off, or a claim.

-A past survey from Aviva revealed that 75% of the employees these services supported returned to work within 6 months.
+Aviva revealed that 75% of employees who used these services support their return to work within 6 months.

-As well as paid insurances, you can also introduce an array of low-cost or even free benefits.
+As well as paid insurance policies, you can also introduce an array of low-cost or even free benefits.
 Despite their low price tag, they can nonetheless still be a core part of your overall proposition and make a real difference to your workers.

-Many employers are adopting flexible working, also known as flexi-time, allowing employees to decide their working hours.
+Many employers are adopting flexible working, also known as flexi-time, allowing staff to pick their working hours.

 Flexible working is one of the fastest growing workplace trends.
-It’s only accelerated since the mass shift to home working seen during the coronavirus lockdown.
+It’s only accelerated since the mass shift to remote work during the pandemic.

-Considering the cost of introducing flexi-time is so low, it’s one of the best perks to start with.
+Considering the cost of introducing flexi-time is zero, it’s one of the best perks to start with.

-While all employers are legally obliged to offer staff at least 4 weeks of annual leave, others are luring in top talent by increasing allowances.
+All employers are legally obliged to offer staff at least 4 weeks of annual leave.
+But many companies are attracting top talent by increasing their holiday entitlement.

-Large corporations such as Netflix and LinkedIn offer unlimited holiday, going so far as to encourage employees to take regular time off to get away from their desks.
+Large corporations, such as Netflix and LinkedIn, offer unlimited holiday.
+This is to encourage employees to take regular time off to get away from their desks.

-This means that at the end of the holiday year many employees with holiday allowance remaining will try to use it up all at once.
+This means that at the end of the holiday year, many with holiday allowance remaining will try to use it up all at once.

-From a business perspective, these absences, usually taken by several employees at once, result in a serious loss in productivity.
+From a business perspective, these absences, usually taken by several workers at once, result in a serious loss in productivity.

-From the perspective of employees, saving their holiday allowance instead of using it throughout the year means that they aren’t getting the regular breaks that they need to de-stress.
+For employees, saving up their holiday instead of using it during the year means they aren’t getting the regular breaks they need to de-stress.

 Having unlimited holiday, or simply more holiday, could reduce such situations.